Camas prairie: Bedrock geology

-Quaternary Geology
+Quaternary geology

-The Camas Prairie is well-known for the large fields of Late Pleistocene giant current ripples that cover a substantial part of its surface.
+The Camas prairie is well known for the large fields of Late Pleistocene giant current ripples that cover a substantial part of its surface.
 They were created during one of the many times when glacial Lake Missoula drained when its ice dam failed.
 From the northern edge of the Camas Basin, the fields of giant current ripples extend south (downcurrent) from four mountain passes that were once submerge inlets into the flooded Camas Basin.
 Southward, these fields of giant current ripples spread out and merge on the basin floor.
 These sedimentary bedforms are best seen in aerial images and at low sun angles.

-These giant current ripples are large-to-very-large, subaqueous gravel dunes and antidunes.
-Although they once covered a significantly larger area, they cover about 26 km2 of the Camas Prairie basin.
+These giant current ripples are large-to-very-large subaqueous gravel dunes and antidunes.
+Although they once covered a significantly larger area, they cover about 26 km2 of the Camas prairie basin.
 The wavelength of these dunes and antidunes ranges from 90 to 951 m and their height ranges from 0.3-17 m.
 They are all two-dimensional, flow transverse, sinuous, sedimentary bedforms.
 The wavelength and height of these giant current ripples decrease away (downcurrent) from the former inlets.
 Correspondingly, the size of the gravels comprising them decreases south (downcurrent) from boulder and cobble gravels to pebble gravels.
 Their foreset bedding is poorly defined and their dip varies from 14 to 23 degrees.
 In addition to the gravel dunes and antidunes, delta-like, expansion bars accumulated below each of the former subaqueous inlets.
 They consist of foreset beds that consist of boulder-cobble-pebble gravels.

 The Pleistocene deposits and bedforms in the basin have not been dated using radiometric dating methods.
-The lack of absolute dates prevents the construction of a reliable geochronology for Lake Missoula lake drainage events in the Camas Prairie basin and correlation of the giant current ripples with bedforms and sedimentary deposits outside of it.
+The lack of absolute dates prevents the construction of a reliable geochronology for Lake Missoula lake drainage events in the Camas prairie basin and correlation of the giant current ripples with bedforms and sedimentary deposits outside of it.

-The exposed gravel deposits underlying the giant current ripples at Camas Prairie exhibit at least two beds of gravelly deposits that are indicative of deposition by separate Missoula floods.
+The exposed gravel deposits underlying the giant current ripples at Camas prairie exhibit at least two beds of gravelly deposits that are indicative of deposition by separate Missoula floods.
 They are separated by an erosional unconformity with a buried and dismembered calcrete, carbonate soil horizon.
 The calcrete is 15 to 25 cm thick.
 It provides empirical evidence of at least two separate periods of giant current ripple activity and associated with separate Missoula Floods that occurred thousands of years apart based the thickness and development of the calcrete.

-The giant current ripples of the Camas Prairie are analogous to similar giant Pleistocene bedforms described form Channeled Scablands of Washington.
-They are identical to the giant subaqueous bedrooms that formed on the bottom of Lake Kuray-Chuya during the Altai flood in Siberia, Russia.
+The giant current ripples of the Camas prairie are analogous to similar giant Pleistocene bedforms described form Channeled Scablands of Washington.
+They are identical to the giant subaqueous bedforms that developed on the bottom of Lake Kuray-Chuya during the Altai flood in Siberia, Russia.
 These giant bedforms, which are rare or unknown outside of theoretical and experimental studies, preserved a unique record of the paleohydraulology of a Missoula Flood associated with the catastrophic emptying of Lake Missoula.